Article 8 / Article 9 (SFDR): Key SFDR articles defining finance products as "Green," "ESG," or "Sustainable."

 BIM is a standard for generating and managing the digital representations of physical and functional characteristics of built assets.

-CapEx is an amount spent to acquire or upgrade productive assets such as buildings, machinery, and equipment, vehicles [...] to increase the capacity or efficiency of a company for more than one accounting period.
+An amount of money spent to acquire or upgrade assets (such as buildings, machinery, and equipment, vehicles) in order to increase the capacity or efficiency of a company for more than one accounting period.

 The Common Data Model is an initiative of Microsoft and various partners from different industries and provides a shared data language.
-Data and its meaning can be made usable in different contexts and form the basis for new applications.
+Data and its meaning are made available in different contexts and hence form the basis for new applications.

 Decarbonization is the process of reducing carbon emissions.

-Emission factors are conversion factors that describe a certain amount of resource consumption (energy consumption, water consumption, waste generation) and related greenhouse gas emissions.
+Emission factors are conversion factors that describe the amount of greenhouse gas emissions related to a certain amount of resource consumption (energy consumption, water consumption, waste generation).
 Regarding energy consumption, emission factors for example have the unit kgCO2e/kWh.

 Emission factors for electricity and district heating are far more complex.
 They vary based on the energy mix used in a specific country (or region) to produce electricity and heat in a particular year.

-Emission scopes are a classification scheme of greenhouse gas emissions established by the Greenhouse Gas Protocol (GHG).
+Classification scheme of greenhouse gas emissions established by the Greenhouse Gas Protocol.

-Energy demand intensity displays the energy demand per m2 , enabling the comparison of differently sized buildings.
+Energy demand intensity displays the energy demand per m2 , enabling the comparison of differently sized buildings and portfolios.

 External space is an open space within a site not occupied by a building.